apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 Some Instance details/settings can be hidden for users via "user.vm.denied.details" global setting.
 Instance details/settings can also be made read-only for users using "user.vm.readonly.details" global setting.
 List of default hidden and read-only details/settings is given below.

 .. note::
-   Since version 4.15, VMware Instance settings for the ROOT disk controller, NIC adapter type and data disk controller are populated automatically with the values inherited from the template.
+   Since version 4.15, VMware Instance settings for the ROOT disk controller, NIC adapter type and data disk controller are populated automatically with the values inherited from the Template.

 When adding a new setting or modifying the existing ones, setting names are shown/offered in a drop-down list, as well as their possible values (with the exception of boolean or numerical values).